yasirmahmud/mint_bench/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

-MintBench includes a small set of bundled third-party HDL source trees in `data/scalability/` so the benchmark can evaluate lint and root-cause tools on realistic processor-scale designs.
+MintBench includes bundled third-party HDL source trees in `data/scalability/` so the benchmark can evaluate lint and root-cause tools on realistic processor-scale designs.
+These source trees are part of the current canonical scalability release set.

 The files retain their upstream notices and licenses.
 The top-level benchmark glue, release scripts, generated manifests, and documentation are licensed separately under Apache-2.0; see [LICENSE](LICENSE).